 When it comes to divorce, the public policy laws of Pennsylvania want each party to have financial stability moving forward.
-Our experienced Reading, Lancaster and Lebanon alimony attorneys can help you develop a spousal support and alimony order that makes sense for you and your circumstances.
+Our experienced Reading spousal support lawyers, Lancaster family law attorneys and Lebanon alimony attorneys can help you develop a spousal support and alimony order that makes sense for you and your circumstances.

-At Bentley Law Offices, P.C., we help clients throughout Pennsylvania protect their financial futures and develop orders that work.
+At Bentley, Gibson, Kopecki, Smith, P.C., our family law attorneys help clients throughout Pennsylvania protect their financial futures and develop orders that work.
 Our state has currently undergone many changes regarding spousal support as well as spousal support modification.
-Our Wyomissing, Lebanon and Lancaster spousal support lawyers are knowledgeable about these changes and the ways they affect our clients.
+Our Reading, Lebanon and Lancaster spousal support lawyers are knowledgeable about these changes and the ways they affect our clients.

 Support and alimony are generally awarded to individuals based on both need and eligibility.
 Pennsylvania has three different types of spousal maintenance.
 Our family law attorneys will analyze your situation in order to determine which option may be available, and what you can do to look after your financial future.
 The three options for support are as follows:

 - Spousal support: Determined by statutory guidelines, spousal support is awarded to a spouse who is deemed a dependent spouse due to unemployment, homemaker status, mental illness and other reasons.

 - Alimony pendente lite (APL): APL may be awarded to one spouse while divorce is pending.
 This is also determined by statutory guidelines.
 APL is given to a party so that there may be more of a financially level playing field and that they are then able to move their case forward.
 Different counties handle APL requests very differently.